How many races are in the Bible?

 Submit Bible questions, through our easy to use form,

 to our team of mature Christians known as the Email Evangelists.

 Question: American Indians and many others believe there are four races of mankind.
 The Bible, however, seems to state that there are only three.
 Which is correct?
 Where did the Indians originate?

-Scripture does not indicate that Shem, Ham and Japeth were "white, black and yellow" as is asserted.
+Scripture does not indicate that Shem, Ham and Japeth were "white, black and yellow" races as many commonly assert.
 We know that the children of Israel descended from Shem because God's word gives us that genealogy, but there is nothing to indicate that Ham was "black" or Japeth was "yellow" or Oriental.
 These are suppositions based upon the fact that some of Ham's descendents settled in Northern Africa and one of Japeth's descendents was named, "Javan", which some think might be the antecedent of Japan.
 However, this is ONLY a supposition or theory and is not something that can be proved from the word of God.

 Those whose formal field of study are races and racial characteristics have proven that many of the North American "Indians" are descended from Asiatic people.
 The Scriptures are not, however, a historical record of the world and all its people.
 After the first ten chapters of Genesis, the rest of scripture is primarily concerned with the descendents of Abraham and only mentions other people as they come in contact with the chosen people.

 Much of today's speculation is of two primary origins.

 Those who are racist in their ideology, believing that one group of people is superior to others because of the color of their skin or the texture of their hair.

 Those who want to merge all people together, regardless of cultural differences, out of "political correctness"